boldradius/total-map/README.md

 ## Usage

-Add a resolver and the library dependency to your sbt project:
+Add a resolver and the library dependency to your sbt project (this resolver type is built-in to sbt starting from 0.13.6):

-    Resolver.bintrayRepo("boldradiussolutions", "maven")
+    resolvers += Resolver.bintrayRepo("boldradiussolutions", "maven")

-    "com.boldradius" %% "total-map" % "0.2.1"
+    libraryDependencies += "com.boldradius" %% "total-map" % "0.2.1"

+Then import the package.
+You will be able to reference the `Total` type, and its empty instance:

+    import com.boldradius.total._

+    class Data(val sentences: Total[String] = Total.empty)